Safe Cat Food.

 However, cats are more susceptible to Salmonella bacteria (which cause "food poisoning" and diarrhea) than dogs, and raw chicken or turkey (and eggs) often have some Salmonella present.
 Salmonella bacteria is harmlessly carried in 36% of healthy dogs and 17% of healthy cats.
 But animals (or humans) who are unhealthy or debilitated and have a lowered immune system response can be seriously injured by Salmonella toxin if the bacteria get into the bloodstream and cause blood poisoning (septicemia).

 Symptoms of Salmonella poisoning include: fever, diarrhea, bloody diarrhea, nausea, vomiting, and abdominal pain.
 And like humans poisoned by this toxin, your cat or dog may become listless and very weak.

 Allicin - a sulphur compound created when fresh garlic is cut or crushed - is effective against the Salmonella bacteria and has also been known to neutralize toxins produced by some bacteria such as Salmonella and E. Coli.
 Allicin is also effective against many yeast and fungus organisms such as the Aspergillus mold which produces potentially deadly Aflatoxin.
-Refined and stabilized pure Allicin powder or capsules can be safely consumed by humans and dogs and cats, but dogs should not eat too much whole garlic.
+Refined and stabilized pure Allicin powder or capsules can be safely consumed by humans and dogs and cats, but dogs should not eat too much whole garlic (or onions).

 So take precautions with raw poultry meat and eggs - the same as you do when preparing human food.
 Keep raw fowl or eggs refrigerated and do not leave them at room temperature or in a warm place for long, or the bacteria will quickly multiply to a dangerous level.
 And thoroughly wash or disinfect counters and utensils that have come into contact with raw chicken or eggs.